 State with shortest licensing renewal period

-The average driver license renewal period in the US is every 6.4 years.
-However, if you live in Minnesota or Ohio, you’ll need to schedule renewal every four years.
-Neither state allows license renewals online or by mail, and both require you to drag your butt into the DMV to pass a vision test.
+The average driver license renewal period in the US is every 6.8 years.
+However, if you live in Minnesota, you’ll need to schedule renewal every four years.
+Minnesota doesn’t allow license renewals online or by mail, and requires you to drag your butt into the DMV to pass a vision test at every renewal.

 How your driving record affects your car insurance rate

 A cheap auto insurance rate can be tough if you don’t have a clean driving record.
 Potential car insurers consider driving infractions — from speeding tickets to drunk driving convictions — when underwriting your premiums, and if your record is less than stellar, you can generally expect to pay more for your coverage.

 The easiest way to avoid your premiums going up is to keep a clean driving history.
 However, if you have got a ticket for speeding, running a red light or worse, all is not lost: many insurers specialize in nonstandard insurance policies for high-risk drivers.

 During a cross examination of an officer in court, where do most defendants find success?